Film info

 The civilization discovered by the archaeologists is supposed to be Sumerian, yet the decorations on all the walls and columns are definitely Egyptian, the reason why this film is listed here.
 As Dr. Bentley tells his fellow excavators, "in archaeology all things are possible!".

-NOTICE - This website contains documentation and other information about motion pictures, television movies and episodes from television series related to Ancient Egypt and Egyptology.
-The material is provided solely for non-commercial, non-profit educational use, unless otherwise stated.
-Though the copyright to most photographic material presented here is owned by third parties, the editor wishes to express that no copyright infringement is intended and that for this reason the resolution of the images is kept at an absolute minimum.
-In this respect the visitor should be aware that the use of photographic material from this site for purposes other than private viewing may infringe copyrights owned by others.
+NOTICE - This website contains documentation and other information about motion pictures, television movies and episodes from television series related to ancient Egypt and Egyptology.
+It reports these materials to serve the study of ancient Egypt as a phenomenon in modern popular culture media.
+As such, the material on this site is provided solely for the purpose of non-commercial, non-profit educational use, comment, scholarship and research.
+Though the copyright to most photographic material presented here is owned by third parties, the editor wishes to express that in line with the aforementioned use no copyright infringement is intended.
+For this reason all images are limited to low resolution thumbnail size.
+In this respect the visitor should be aware that the use of image material from this site for purposes other than private viewing may infringe copyrights owned by others.
 The further copying, redistribution, or publication of any part of this site is therefore prohibited.
-Any concern about or objections to material placed on this site can be addressed to the editor.
+Any concern about or objection to material placed on this site can at all times be made known to the editor and will be addressed.
+This website does not feature ads, does not generate money or profit in any way and does not use cookies.

 Created and maintained by Hans van den Berg